atomicojs/docs/guides/atomico-design-patterns/slot-as-templates.md

 ### Introduction

-Slots are a powerful feature when working with webcomponents that use the shadowDOM and thanks to the hook `@atomico/hooks/use-slot` you will be able to observe the state of the slot and know the childNodes of this to manage the logic of the template, example:
+Slots are a powerful feature when working with webcomponents that use the shadowDOM.
+And thanks to the hook `@atomico/hooks/use-slot` you will be able to observe the state of the slot and know the childNodes of this to manage the logic of the template.
+For example:

 ```jsx
 import { useRef } from "atomico";